 Oscars 2022: Full list of nominees and winners

-The 94th Academy Awards return to the Dolby Theater in Hollywood on Sunday as the top films from the last year are honored by the Academy of Motion Picture arts and Sciences.
-The show will be hosted by Regina Hall, Amy Schumer and Wanda Sykes, the first time the award ceremony will have multiple hosts since Anne Hathaway and James Franco cohosted the 83rd installment in 2011.
+The 94th Academy Awards returned to the Dolby Theater in Hollywood as the top films from the last year were honored by the Academy of Motion Picture Arts and Sciences.
+The show was hosted by Regina Hall, Amy Schumer and Wanda Sykes, the first time the award ceremony has had multiple hosts since Anne Hathaway and James Franco cohosted the 83rd installment in 2011.

-"The Power of the Dog" leads the pack with 12 nominations, including for best picture, best director and multiple acting nods.
-Denis Villeneuve's adaptation of Frank Herbert's sci-fi epic "Dune" trails with 10 nominations, competing for best picture along with best cinematography, score and visual effects.
+"CODA" won all three awards it was nominated for, including Best Picture and a historic win for Troy Kotsur, who won for best supporting actor, becoming the first Deaf man to win an Academy Award for acting.
+Marlee Matlin, who also starred in "CODA" was the first Deaf actor to ever win an Oscar when she won Best Actress in 1987 for her role in "Children of a Lesser God."

-While the Oscars are returning to their usual home following a modified ceremony last year due to the COVID-19 pandemic, some protocols remain in place.
-All attendees are required to show proof of vaccination or a valid medical exemption.
-Performers and presenters will be tested, but are not required to be vaccinated.
+Jessica Chastain won her first Oscar for her performance in "The Eyes of Tammy Faye."
+Will Smith took home the award for Best Actor shortly after a shocking moment when he appeared to slap Chris Rock across the face after the comedian made a joke about Smith's wife, Jada Pinkett Smith, while presenting a different award.

-The show ran into controversy long before it even began, when it was announced in February that eight awards would be presented off air in order to shorten the broadcast and allow more time for scripted bits and musical numbers.
+But the show ran into controversy long before it even began, when it was announced in February that eight awards would be presented off air to shorten the broadcast and allow more time for scripted bits and musical numbers.
+Denis Villeneuve's adaptation of Frank Herbert's sci-fi epic "Dune" won awards for sound, production design, original score and editing prior to the start of the official ceremony.

-The ceremony will air on ABC and is scheduled to begin at 8 p.m.
-ET.
+While the Oscars were back in their usual home following a modified ceremony last year due to the COVID-19 pandemic, some protocols remained in place.
+All attendees were required to show proof of vaccination or a valid medical exemption.
+Performers and presenters were tested, but were not required to be vaccinated.

 The full list of winners and nominees is below: